 This is also the home they were living in the day they got married.
 If you take the tour, you’ll get to see the escape route they used to avoid the press.

 This is a trip back in time because it is frozen in the 60s (I was fascinated by the kitchen with the built-in charcoal grill and mixer).
 The home is also architecturally significant.
 It’s visitor-friendly, photos are welcomed, and you can sit on the giant couch or the bed (THAT bed), or even climb in the weirdly deep tub if you so desire.

 Make a reservation since it only runs if they know guests are coming; we were lucky enough to be the only ones on our tour.
 My biggest complaint about Palm Springs is that are so many amazing celebrity homes, yet this is the only one you can actually go inside.
 I would have loved to see the inside of Bob Hope’s, Liberace’s, or Sinatra’s homes.

 I was inspired by the scenery of Palm Springs: a flat desert with palm trees encircled by mountains.
 Things are even better once you head up into the mountains.
 And the best news is, it’s 20 degrees cooler up there.
-For the ride of a lifetime, take the Palm Springs Aerial Tramway up 2.5 miles to 8500 feet in the San Jacinto State Park.

 The tram rotates 360 degrees twice during the ride so there are lots of great photo ops.
 Once at the top, you’ll find 54 hiking trails and guided nature walks so there’s lots of room to wander and enjoy the beauty of the mountains.